tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 |          3        |            Dilithium3      |       1952                  |          4000                |            3293                      |
 |          5        |            Falcon1024      |       1793                  |          2305                |            1280                      |

 As one can clearly observe from the above tables, leveraging a PQC KEM/Signature significantly increases the key sizes and the ciphertext/signature sizes as well as compared to traditional KEM(KEX)/Signatures.
 But the PQC algorithms do provide the additional security level in case there is an attack from a CRQC, whereas schemes based on prime factorization or discrete logarithm problems (finite field or elliptic curves) would provide no level of security at all against such attacks.
+As an example, IKEv2 uses UDP as the transport for its messages.
+One challenge with integrating PQC key exchange into the initial IKEv2 exchange is that IKE fragmentation cannot be utilized.
+To address this issue, {{!RFC9242}} introduces a solution by defining a new exchange called the 'Intermediate Exchange' which can be fragmented using the IKE fragmentation mechanism.
+This Intermediate Exchange can carry out the PQC key exchange after the initial IKEv2 exchange and before the IKE_AUTH exchange.

 # Post-Quantum and Traditional Hybrid Schemes